Koriagami/OSU-Roulette/README.md

 ## Setup

 1. Clone the repository
-2. Open `index.html` in your web browser
+2. Open `index.html` in your web browser (it will automatically redirect to the main page)
 3. Enjoy the roulette game!

 ## Features